Lists vs Tables

 Table

 Tables are comprised of items that are systematically grouped by columns.
-Below are some other list specific traits:
+Below are some other table specific traits:

 List